uktrade/py-node/README.md

 All output from the build commands is piped to `build.log` to keep stdout uncluttered.

-## Choices
+## Choices made

 Ubuntu was chosen as the base OS because it performs better than commonly-used alternatives under Python workloads - your changes should reload faster.

-The system default Python entrypoint was overwritten with the installed version to allow project packages to be installed without requireing virtual environments.
+The system default Python entrypoint was overwritten with the installed version to allow project packages to be installed without requiring virtual environments.

 Node was added to allow frontend builds without needing another container or extra installation - a pragmatic choice for non-production hosting.

 Tagging was designed to allow easy pinning to versions of Ubuntu, Python and Node that are in LTS support from their respective organisations, while accepting security and patch updates.

-The Dockerfile was written to allow the same file to be used across multiple versions with slightly differning requirements (e.g. using extra apt repositories for python) for easier maintenance.
-Commands were organised to maximise local build stage caching across multiple builds.
+The Dockerfile was written to allow the same file to be used across multiple versions with slightly differning requirements (e.g. using extra apt repositories for python) for easier maintenance, at the expense of build caching.